greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/vp-of-business-development-and-strategy_1_1.md

 ---
-title: "VP of Business Development and Strategy"
+title: VP of Business Development and Strategy
-summary: "Be responsible for strategic business development and our strategy from an outside perspective.
-This perspective is based on our customers, partners, and the market."
+summary: Be responsible for strategic business development and our strategy from an outside perspective.
+This perspective is based on our customers, partners, and the market.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/vp-of-business-development-and-strategy_1_1/
+description: ''
+linkTitle: VP of Business Development and Strategy
+type: docs
 ---

 {{% alert title="Draft" color="danger" %}}